 Tutorials are for those wishing to focus predominantly on solo repertoire in order to improve their playing/technique.
-The music set will be for solo recorder as well as a duet or trio.
+The music set is be for solo recorder as well as a duet or trio.
 It is very important to prepare the set music in advance, if you and others are to benefit fully from the tutorial classes.
 Please note that there is a masterclass tutorial during session 4 for students of levels 4 and 5 but students of all levels are welcome to watch.
 Click here for the timetable and list of tutorials.

 Topics run through the week and will take place at the same time as the tutorials.
 Teachers have picked topics which interest them and which they would like to share with the students.
 The music for the Topic sessions will be supplied on the course.
 Click here for the timetable and list of topics, and click here for a full description of the topics on offer.